open-xcm-tools/xcm-js-tools/packages/simple-xcm/README.md

 ```typescript
 await xcm.composeTransfer({
   origin: 'Test Account', // Assume you registered 'Test Account' as a relative `accountId32` location in the registry

   // List of assets to transfer
   assets: [
     asset(location(0n, 'here'), fungible(100n)),
     asset('DOT', fungible(5n)),
   ],

   feeAssetId: 'DOT', // What asset to use to cover the fees on *all* the hops
   destination: 'Acala',
   beneficiary: 'Test Account',
 });
 ```

-> Note: In the `composeTransfer` method, all arguments representing locations can be passed as strings.
-In this case, the library will retrieve them from the `Registry` storage.
+> Note: In the `composeTransfer` method, all arguments representing locations and asset IDs can be passed as strings.
+In this case, the library will retrieve them from the `Registry`.

 Don't forget to disconnect your XCM connection after completing all operations: